tobiaboschi/FASTEN/README.md

     :param wgts: individual weights for the penalty.
 1 (default) or np.array with shape (n, 1)

+    :param fpc_features: an enum object of class FPCFeatures, it can be response or features.
+In the FF model, we can choose to use the response FPC as basis for the features, or each features can use its own FPC

     :param selection_criterion: an object of class SelectionCriteria, it can be CV, GCV, EBIC.
         The output of the fasten will contain the best model according to the chosen criterion.